northstar-0310/Git-Impact-Analysis-Tool/README.md

-# Git Impact Analyzer Tool
+# Git Impact Analysis Tool

 A CLI tool that analyzes git commits in Playwright test repositories to identify all impacted tests.
 Built with Node.js and TypeScript.